Ruhaan838/100Day-GPU/README.md

 ## 1️⃣7️⃣ Day - 17

 The Day 17 is have so much to learn, I learn flash-attention-2 with forward and backward pass.

+## 1️⃣8️⃣ Day - 18

+Today I implement the NaiveBayes with shared memeory of prior and likelihood.